Tonyh5chen/HE/README.md

 ### HElib
-HElib build & install prerequisites and instructions please refer to: https://github.com/homenc/HElib/blob/master/INSTALL.md We can test fully working examples under ```helib/examples``` to check if we build and install successfully.
+1. HElib build & install prerequisites and instructions please refer to: https://github.com/homenc/HElib/blob/master/INSTALL.md
+2. Once installed, We can test fully working examples provided by HElib under ```helib/examples``` to check if we build and install successfully.
-Make HElibBGV.cpp and you can run the executable for the HElib BGV test
+2. Make HElibBGV.cpp and we can run the executable for the HElib BGV test

 ### SEAL
-SEAL build & install prerequisites and instructions please refer to: https://github.com/microsoft/SEAL#building-microsoft-seal-manually
+1. SEAL build & install prerequisites and instructions please refer to: https://github.com/microsoft/SEAL#building-microsoft-seal-manually
-We can test the working examples at ```/SEAL/bin/sealexamples``` and check if we build and install successfully.
+2. Once installed, we can test the working examples at ```/SEAL/bin/sealexamples``` and check if we build and install successfully.
-For this project, I simply subsitute the original example 1 and 4 in the sealexamples to our test code SEALBFV.cpp and SEALCKKS.cpp without changing the rest of existing test examples provided by SEAL.
+3. Subsitute the eample code 1_bfv_basics.cpp to SEALBFV.cpp code and 4_ckks_basics.ccp code to SEALCKKS.cpp code in the ```SEAL/native/sealexamples``` and make the sealexample exectuable.
 Once we can make the sealexamples executable, we can then test SEAL bfv and ckks test in example 1 & 4.

 ### Palisade
 Palisade build & install prerequisites and instructions please refer to: https://gitlab.com/palisade/palisade-release/-/tree/master